 Gene is an electrical engineer at Purdue University.
 He has been able to cover college for his first three years but needs some help to cover the $25,000 of tuition, room and board for his senior year of college.

 Purdue offers an ISA program called “Back a Boiler” (Purdue’s mascot is the Boilermaker).
-According to the school’s student financing comparison tool, the ISA consists of the following:
+According to the school’s site, the ISA consists of the following:

 2.31x or $57,750